voipbin/monorepo/docsdev/source/agent_overview.rst

 Overview
 ========

-The agent, or more accurately the call centre agent or phone agent, works for a company and takes calls with private or business customers on their behalf.
-In general, the place of work is a call centre, where a number of agents are employed.
-The operator of the call centre may be the company itself or an external service provider.
-Independent service providers often serve a whole range of different customers from a single site.
+The agent, also known as the call center agent or phone agent, plays a crucial role as a representative of a company, handling calls with private or business customers on behalf of the organization.
+Typically, agents work in a call center environment, where multiple agents are employed to efficiently manage incoming and outgoing calls.
+The call center may be operated by the company itself or outsourced to an external service provider.
+In the case of external service providers, a single site may serve various clients from different businesses.

 Call to agent
 -------------
-The agent can have multiple addresses.
-So, when the VoIPBIN makes a call to agents, it will generate calls to every agent's address.
-And if the agent answers one of the calls, then the other calls will hang up immediately.
+To reach an agent, VoIPBIN employs a system that allows the agent to have multiple addresses.
+When a call is initiated to agents, VoIPBIN generates calls to every agent's address simultaneously.
+If an agent answers one of the calls, VoIPBIN automatically terminates the other calls, streamlining the communication process and ensuring that only one connection is established with the available agent.

 .. image:: _static/images/agent_call.png

+This approach enables efficient call handling, minimizing the time customers spend waiting for an available agent.
+The call distribution mechanism ensures that agents are optimally utilized, enhancing customer service and overall call center productivity.